 Individual sessions take place in my consulting room in Charlbury, which is near Woodstock, Witney and Chipping Norton.
 Clients generally attend sessions either once or twice a week, depending on their needs.
-Some work with me for a few weeks or several months; some choose to have therapy for several years.
+Some clients work with me for a few weeks or several months; some choose to have therapy for several years.
 I also offer sessions online.

-If you would like to think about embarking on therapy we will arrange to meet for an initial assessment which will give us both a chance to explore your issues and to see whether this is the right place for you, and decide whether individual or group work would be the best option.
+If you would like to think about embarking on therapy with me, we will arrange to meet for an initial assessment which will give us both a chance to explore your issues and to see whether this is the right place for you and decide whether individual or group work would be the best option.
 Sometimes we will have several assessment sessions before making a decision.

 To discuss your needs or to book an initial assessment, please see the contacts page.

-Most of the issues that underlie emotional distress or illness involve relationships with others – in couples, families, friendships or the workplace.
-Being a member of a psychotherapy group gives offers a unique opportunity to observe and understand how we interact with others.
-Therapy groups may stir up painful issues, but they also become precious sources of support and nurture and a space in which members gradually learn and develop new ways of being and relating with others.
+Most of the issues that underlie emotional distress or illness involve relationships with others – in couples, families, friendships, or the workplace.
+Becoming a member of a psychotherapy group offers you a unique opportunity to observe and understand how you interact with others.
+Therapy groups may stir up painful issues, but they also become precious sources of support and nurture and a space in which members can gradually learn to develop new and more satisfying ways of relating with others.

 The Yarnton Therapy Group